Riztazz/Unreal5BasicSteamLobby/README.md

 As per unreal docs ( https://docs.unrealengine.com/4.26/en-US/InteractiveExperiences/Networking/HowTo/SteamSockets/ )

+Notes worth considering;
+- When you implement steam lobbies and you can detect other sessions but fail to join them (timeout on client travel), check if your map has ?listen option it is required for p2p connection
+- When searching for lobbies, SEARCH_PRESENCE key setting is required to find other lobbies

 -- if you found it useful, consider buying me a coffee :) Thanks! https://www.buymeacoffee.com/Riztazz